-If a chunk-name or chunk-description list is provided, then goal-focus will schedule an event to put that chunk into the goal buffer of the current model at the current time with a priority of :max.
+If chunk-name is provided, then goal-focus will schedule an event to put that chunk into the goal buffer of the current model at the current time with a priority of :max.
 This will result in the unrequested query being true for the buffer because this chunk was not placed into the buffer as a result of a module request.
 There will also be a maintenance event scheduled with an action of clear-delayed-goal following the set-buffer-chunk event which updates some internal information for the goal module but which will not show up in the trace.
-If an event is created to place this chunk into the buffer then the chunk-name or chunk-description provided is returned.
-If chunk-name is not a valid chunk, the chunk-description provided is not valid, or there is no current model then a warning is printed and nil is returned.
+If an event is created to place this chunk into the buffer then chunk-name is returned.
+If chunk-name is not a valid chunk or there is no current model then a warning is printed and nil is returned.

 If chunk-name is not provided, then the chunk currently in the goal buffer is printed if there is one and that chunk's name is returned.
 If the buffer is empty, then a message stating that is printed and nil is returned.
-If there is a pending change to the chunk in the goal buffer (an event generated by goal-focus has been scheduled but not yet executed), then a notice of that is printed along with any chunk which may be in the buffer currently and the name of the chunk which will be copied into the buffer or the description that will be used to create the new goal buffer chunk is returned.
+If there is a pending change to the chunk in the goal buffer (an event generated by goal-focus has been scheduled but not yet executed), then a notice of that is printed along with any chunk which may be in the buffer currently and the name of the chunk which will be in the buffer is returned.

 This command typically occurs in a model to set the initial chunk in the goal buffer.
-If declarative learning of past goals is something that the model will be doing, then one should consider either using define-chunks to create that initial goal instead of add-dm or specifying the description of the chunk instead of explicitly creating it so that it is not in declarative memory prior to the start of the task.
+If declarative learning of past goals is something that the model will be doing, then one should consider using define-chunks to create that initial goal instead of add-dm so that it is not in declarative memory prior to the start of the task.